 HVO continues to closely monitor Mauna Loa and will issue another update in one month, or earlier should conditions change significantly.

 Background: Mauna Loa is the largest active volcano on our planet and covers half of the Island of Hawaiʻi.
 Eruptions tend to produce voluminous, fast-moving lava flows that can impact communities on the east and west sides of the Island.

-Eruptions typically start at the summit and, within minutes to months of eruption onset, about half of the eruptions migrate into either the Northeast or Southwest Rift Zone.
-Since its first well-documented eruption in 1843, the volcano has erupted 33 times with intervals between eruptions ranging from months to decades.
-Mauna Loa last erupted in 1984.
+Mauna Loa eruptions typically start at the summit and, within minutes to months of eruption onset, can migrate into either the Northeast or Southwest Rift Zone, or radial vents on the north flank.
+Since its first well-documented eruption in 1843, the volcano has erupted 34 times with intervals between eruptions ranging from months to decades.
+Mauna Loa erupted most recently in 2022.

 Mauna Loa activity summary also available by phone: (808) 967-8866